ZygoOoade/Similarity-Spaces/README.md

 Our procedure is as follows:

 * **Data collection** Before constructing a similarity space, it is first necessary to obtain data on the similarity of the 𝑛 elements to be represented in it.
-LLM can be asked to estimate the similarity between all possible pairs with these 𝑛 elements.
+A large language model (LLM) can be asked to estimate the similarity between all possible pairs with these 𝑛 elements.

 * **Data formatting** The data is arranged in a _similarity matrix_ .
 This matrix reflects the similarity judgements between these elements: each cell (𝑖,𝑗) of the matrix contains the similarity of 𝑖 with 𝑗.